Cheyenne Mountain Complex: NORAD Alternate Command

 Since 2002, the complex has been classed as Cheyenne Mountain Air Force Station and has been used in crew qualification training, while the former command function has been redesignated as the "NORAD and USNORTHCOM Alternate Command Center" since 2008 after all the original functions of the complex were removed to Peterson Air Force Base.
 The complex is maintained by the 21st Mission Support Group which provides support and maintenance for the 'NORAD/USNORTHCOM's training, exercise and alternate command center functions, U.S. Strategic Command's Missile Warning Center, Detachment 2 of the 17th Test Squadron, Air Force Technical Applications Center's research laboratory, the Defense Intelligence Agency's Western Continental United States Regional Service Center'.

 Cheyenne Mountain Air Force Station is owned and operated by Air Force Space Command.
-NORAD and USNORTHCOM now use just under 30% of the floor space within the complex and comprise approximately 5% of the daily population at Cheyenne Mountain.
+NORAD and USNORTHCOM now use just under 30% of the floor space within the complex and make up approximately 5% of the population at Cheyenne Mountain.
 The Cheyenne Mountain Complex serves as NORAD and USNORTHCOM's Alternate Command Center and as a training site for crew qualification.
 Day-to-day crew operations for NORAD and USNORTHCOM typically take place at Peterson Air Force Base.